hapiwangy/negation_vllm/README.md

             - wh_content.json
         - dataset2 ...
 - balanced the correct answer label when constructing the dataset
+- creating data with the modified wh- (removed the not_applicable condition)
 - check the data in different datasets to improve the diversity in our VQA dataset